EvanTian233/SREGym/provisioner/README.md

 - `--eval-override`: Overrides the evaluation mode for the claimed cluster so that it won't be deleted because of inactivity

 ## Testing
 The `tests/provisioner/test_provisioner.py` file contains a test suite that tests the core functionalities of the provisioner.
 Set `SET_TEST_VALUES` to `True` in `config/settings.py` to run the tests with test values.
 The tests provision actual CloudLab clusters for testing, so CloudLab credentials are required.
-Running all tests takes approximately 35-40 minutes.
+Running the first 8 tests takes approximately 35-40 minutes.
+The last one `test_srearena_deploy` takes approximately 10-12 minutes.

 ### Running Tests